 The Uchronia Project Blender Game Engine (UPBGE) is a Blender’s builtin tool derived from Blender Foundation’s Blender Game Engine for real-time projects, from architectural visualizations and simulations to games.

 Originally created by Tristan Porteries as a fork from the Blender Game Engine with the purpose to develop the Blender Game Engine in a faster way, became indepent with the Blender Foundation’s announcement of BGE’s removal and replacement with a new Interactive Engine.
 With this independency, the UPBGE’s developers (former BGE developers) have freedom to change and add features that could not be changed before (because the possibility of an official Blender merge, now discarded).

-Basically, due to its periodic synchronization with Blender source code (almost diary), UPBGE, as its acronym suggests, has become a Blender from a parallel universe in which the game engine was never removed.
+Basically, due to its periodic synchronization with Blender source code (almost daily), UPBGE, as its acronym suggests, has become a Blender from a parallel universe in which the game engine was never removed.

 In any case, UPBGE is kriptonian for “hope”.
-Who knows if in the future that parallel universe merges with our universe and we may add another line entitled “Justice League” to this beatiful story :-).
+Who knows if in the future that parallel universe merges with our universe and we may add another line entitled “Justice League” to this beautiful story :-).

 Of course, software exists to serve the users - that’s you.
 Every time a Blender and/or UPBGE user creates a piece of artwork, it justifies, even if just a little, the enormous amount of time that went into creating the software.
 We hope that by picking up this manual, you are on your way to creating something amazing to share with the world.